cajlindsay/starting-again/_config-gke/reademe.md

 # Cluster setup

 1. Create a GKE cluster in the google cloud portal
+2. Create a static ip address in the google cloud portal
-2. Create/register a domain name in the google cloud portal
+3. Create/register a domain name in the google cloud portal
-3. Create an A record for the domain name, pointing it to the cluster's ip address (in the google cloud portal)
+4. Create an A record for the domain name, pointing it to the cluster's ip address (in the google cloud portal)
-4. Apply the config file
+4. Apply the cluster config file

 ```
 kubectl apply -f _config-gke/config.yml